The Baldwin Public Library is open for service.

 The new start date is to be determined.
 Patrons will be welcomed into the building for short periods of time, with masks and social distancing required.
-Public computers will be available with a 45-minute time limit.
+Public computers will be available for 45-minutes by appointment only for BPL cardholders only.
 Curbside delivery will continue.
 RETURNED ITEMS ARE QUARANTINED FOR SEVEN DAYS.
 We ask that you wait seven days after you have returned items before you contact us about any item still listed on your account.
 At that time we will be more than happy to investigate.

 Level 2: Six-Foot BPL